gogi2811/instapaglu/README.md

-# Existing content or placeholder text that might be in the README

-## New Content
-# Instagram Video Downloader
+# InstaPaglu - Instagram Downloader

-A simple, modern, and responsive web app to download public Instagram videos by link.
+A simple, modern, and responsive web app to download public Instagram content by link.

 ---

 ## Features
-- **Paste Instagram video link** and download the video as `.mp4`
-- **Frontend:** HTML + Tailwind CSS, responsive, minimal UI
-- **Backend:** Node.js + Express
+- **Download Multiple Media Types:** Paste an Instagram link to download Videos, Photos, Reels, and IGTV.
+- **Simple Interface:** Clean and minimal UI built with HTML and Tailwind CSS.
+- **Python Backend:** A robust backend powered by Python and FastAPI.
-- **No user data stored**; videos are deleted from the server after 1 hour
+- **Temporary Storage:** All downloaded files are automatically deleted from the server after 1 hour.
-- **Clear error handling** for invalid, private, or unavailable videos
-- **Disclaimer:** For personal use only.
-Respect Instagram’s terms of service

----

-## How It Works
-1. **User** pastes a public Instagram video link and clicks "Download"
-2. **Frontend** validates the link and sends it to the backend
-3. **Backend** fetches the video using `instagram-url-direct` and stores it temporarily
-4. **Frontend** shows a "Download Video" button if successful, or an error message if not
-5. **Video files** are auto-deleted after 1 hour
+- **Error Handling:** Clear feedback for invalid links or private content.
+- **SEO Optimized:** Basic on-page SEO implemented for better search engine visibility.

 ---